 Under the Constitution of Angola, the State is the owner of all national resources within the Angolan jurisdiction.
-Consequently, all oil fields and gas onshore and offshore areas of Angolan territory, internal waters, territorial sea, exclusive economic zone and on the continental shelf belong to the Angolan State.
+Consequently, all oil fields and gas in the onshore and offshore areas of Angolan territory, in internal waters, in the territorial sea, in the exclusive economic zone and on the continental shelf belong to the Angolan State.
 Consequently, all mining rights are exclusively assigned to the National Concessionaire, ANPG.
 All petroleum deposits in Angola are an integral part of the public domain, ANPG being the exclusive holder of all mineral rights related to such deposits.
-The Petroleum Act is also applicable to the development and exploration of natural gas.
-Thus, the provisions established by the Petroleum Act are equally enforceable for oil and gas exploration - if the gas exploration is made under the oil field licences.
-Presidential Legislative Decree 7/18 sets out the Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola.
+The Petroleum Law is also applicable to the development and exploration of natural gas.
+Thus, the provisions established by the Petroleum Law are equally enforceable for oil and gas exploration - provided the gas exploration is made under the oil field licences.
+PLD 7/18 sets out the Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola.
 The statute aims to promote the exploration of natural gas in the country as well as the development of related industries.

-3.2 How are the State's mineral rights to develop oil and natural gas reserves transferred to investors or companies ("participants") (e.g. licence, concession, service contract, contractual rights under Production Sharing Agreement?) and what is the legal status of those rights or interests under domestic law?
+3.2 How are the State's mineral rights to develop oil and natural gas reserves transferred to investors or companies ("participants") (e.g., licence, concession, service contract, contractual rights under Production Sharing Agreement?) and what is the legal status of those rights or interests under domestic law?